The relative modular object and Frobenius extensions of finite Hopf algebras: Braided Hopf algebras

-By an extension $A/B$ of Hopf algebras in a braided monoidal category $\mathcal{B}$, we mean a pair of Hopf algebras $A$ and $B$ endowed with a morphism $i_{A/B}: B \to A$ of Hopf algebras in $\mathcal{B}$ being monic as a morphism in $\mathcal{B}$.
-As in the ordinary case, the functor $\mathcal{B}_A \to \mathcal{B}_B$ induced by $i_{A/B}$ is called the {\em restriction functor}.
+By an extension $A/B$ of Hopf algebras in a braided monoidal category $\mathcal{V}$, we mean a morphism $i_{A/B}: B \to A$ of Hopf algebras in $\mathcal{V}$ being monic as a morphism in $\mathcal{V}$.
+As in the ordinary case, the functor $\mathcal{V}_A \to \mathcal{V}_B$ induced by $i_{A/B}$ is called the {\em restriction functor}.
 As an application of Theorems~\ref{thm:mod-obj-3} and~\ref{thm:mod-obj-br-Hopf}, we will show the following theorem: